Contreras leads UMKC against North Dakota State - WTOP News

 Kansas City, Missouri; Saturday, 3 p.m.
 EST

-BOTTOM LINE: UMKC hosts North Dakota State after Alayna Contreras scored 31 points in UMKC’s 73-66 victory against the Denver Pioneers.
+BOTTOM LINE: UMKC takes on North Dakota State after Alayna Contreras scored 31 points in UMKC’s 73-66 victory against the Denver Pioneers.

-The Kangaroos have gone 4-3 at home.
-UMKC is 5-8 against opponents with a winning record.
+The Kangaroos have gone 4-3 in home games.
+UMKC is 1-1 in games decided by less than 4 points.

-The Bison are 4-0 in conference games.
-North Dakota State is fourth in the Summit with 13.1 assists per game led by Abby Schulte averaging 2.4.
+The Bison have gone 4-0 against Summit opponents.
+North Dakota State averages 16.3 turnovers per game and is 4-4 when turning the ball over less than opponents.

-UMKC’s average of 3.2 made 3-pointers per game this season is just 0.7 fewer made shots on average than the 3.9 per game North Dakota State gives up.
-North Dakota State averages 5.8 made 3-pointers per game this season, 0.7 fewer makes per game than UMKC allows.
+UMKC’s average of 3.2 made 3-pointers per game this season is only 0.7 fewer made shots on average than the 3.9 per game North Dakota State allows.
+North Dakota State averages 70.3 points per game, 2.9 more than the 67.4 UMKC allows to opponents.

-The Kangaroos and Bison face off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Contreras is shooting 36.4% and averaging 15.4 points for the Kangaroos.

 LAST 10 GAMES: Kangaroos: 3-7, averaging 64.6 points, 31.3 rebounds, 12.2 assists, 9.4 steals and 2.9 blocks per game while shooting 39.2% from the field.
 Their opponents have averaged 69.5 points per game.